akhansen/fink-octave-scripts/Readme.md

     CompileScript: <<
     # $pkgsrc is typically either "%type_raw[forge]" or "%type_raw[forge]-%v"

+	pkgsrc=%type_raw_forge

     %p/share/fink-octave-scripts/octave-forge-patch.sh %type_raw[forge] %v %type_raw[oct] %b %i $pkgsrc

+	# if the package needs an alternate mkoctfile, then
+	# ./genmkoctfile.sh
+	# export PATH="%b/bin:$PATH"
+	# and patch the build process to use e.g. mkoctfile-gcc4.N

     # The above generates all of the other scripts appropriately for the package